-NOTES: Data from well sets (paired wells) will be combined to yield a single overall average concentration for a given monitoring year for plume stability calculations.
-All wells will be sampled in fall 2019.
+Data from well sets (paired wells) will be combined to yield a single overall average concentration for a given monitoring year for plume stability calculations.
+Well DH-7 is not sampled; data from nearby well EH-58 (700' north) is used to approximate the concentration at DH-7 for plume stability calculations.